ReneOlsthoorn/Ground/README.md

 for the fastcall convention.
 This also means that the pointer for the parentframe is at ```[rbp]```.

 ## Ground is an Ode to the x86-64 Windows PC
-Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.
+Ever since 1994, that is more than 30 years ago, I use the Microsoft DOS/Windows platform on x86 compatible machines.
 I want to take a moment here to give credits to that platform.
 Recently, I took time to remember my old Commodore 64 and Amiga 500 days.
 Back then, I was heavily invested in the Amiga 500, because it seemed to be the successor of the C64.
 However, the platform did not upgrade for a long time.
-The Commodore Amiga was released in 1985, but the next model for the masses was the Amiga 1200 released in 1992.
+The Commodore Amiga was released in 1985, but the next model for the masses was the Amiga 1200 released at the end of 1992.
 That was more than 7 years later.
 I really felt let down by Commodore in 1990.
-Later it became clear that Commodore had no focus on the Amiga in 1988,1989 and 1990.
+Later it became clear that Commodore had no focus on the Amiga in the years 1988-1990.
 They were busy with the PC-line, like releasing the PC-60-III, the CDTV project and the C-65 project.
 The C-65 had the new CSG-4510 processor running at 3.5 Mhz, two SID chips, 128k of RAM, a DMA controller with blitter and new VIC-III chip displaying 320x200 pixels and 256 colors.
-Not only was there no focus on the Amiga, but Commodore also neglected the Amiga Ranger prototypes created by Jay Miner in 1988.
+There was so little focus on the Amiga, that Commodore neglected the Amiga Ranger prototypes created by Jay Miner in 1988.
-As a programmer, you have intellectual- and time investments in a platform and when it becomes inactive you feel lost.
+As a programmer, you invest a lot of time and effort in a platform and when it becomes inactive you feel lost.
+Fortunately, a clear winner was arising: The Microsoft DOS/Windows platform.
+Microsoft Office 4.2 containing MS-Word 6.0, MS-Excel 5.0 and MS-Powerpoint 4.0 on 25 1.44" disks was a tremendous hit.
+Everyone wanted it.
+At the same time DOOM 2 released, a tremendous hit for gamers.
+Everyone wanted it.
+The PC platform had cheap hardware, so everyone was in.
+This resulted in total MARKET DOMINATION by the PC.
-Fortunately, the good thing was that I moved to the Wintel platform and bought an ESCOM 486DX2 66 MHz PC in 1994.
+In 1994, I bought an ESCOM 486DX2 66 MHz PC with 420MB harddisk and 4MB memory.
+It was great.
 Now, 30 years and numerous PC's later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
-We were truly blessed with this platform for 30 years.
+We are truly blessed with this platform for over 30 years.
 This must be said!
 At this moment in 2024, several expert users are migrating to Linux because Windows collects data about the usage of your computer.
 I agree that collecting data is wrong.
 However, it can be disabled.
 Search for "How to disable Microsoft Compatibility Telemetry".
 It is basically a scheduled task that can be disabled.
-Don't leave the platform that we owe so much too soon without valid reasons.
+Don't leave the PC platform too soon without valid reasons, because we owe so much to it.

 ### Smoothscroller
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Smoothscroller.jpg?raw=true" width="500" /><br/>
-Smoothscrolling is always good.
+Scrolling is always good...
 </p>

 ### Jump